 Additionally, Brookings has identified active use of data as central to outcomes-based financing.
 In the case of the QEI DIB, the service providers were able to tap into existing data-driven cultures and systems to actively manage and validate programmatic decisionmaking.
 One example of this is the Journey application, which KEF uses to provide school leaders with real-time data on indicators across seven categories of learning inputs (including parent contact, teacher capacity, and remedial classes) that are tied to the intervention’s outcomes achievement.
 Another example is from EI-PIF, which has a data-minded organizational culture, including through access to daily and weekly email trackers and individual student and school evaluations.
 Lastly, SARD actively assigned its support services to schools based on performance.
 One potential challenge for the QEI DIB, as well as other impact bonds, is the balance between focusing on the outcome metrics stated in the impact bond terms (such as math and reading) to the detriment of other subject areas.
 This is an area to examine in all impact bonds more closely in the future.

-While the above drivers plausibly explain the success of the programs in the context of the impact bond, there are two additional explanations for the substantial overperformance in learning (up to 7.5 times targets in one group).
+While the above drivers plausibly explain the success of the programs in the context of the impact bond, there may be other explanations for the substantial overperformance in learning (up to 7.5 times targets in one group).
 One explanation is that on average, students were performing at a lower level than expected for their grade at baseline, which left more room for improvement in learning.
-Second, during these past two years, the comparison group has been performing below expectations, which increases the gap between the treatment and comparison groups and leads to a larger effect-size.
+Another is that during these past two years, the comparison group has been performing below expectations, which increases the gap between the treatment and comparison groups and leads to a larger effect-size.

 Learnings and looking forward